FAA is probing how a 12-inch crack occurred in Southwest jet

 At that altitude, the cabin pressure was safe, and the crew completed the flight, said Southwest and the Federal Aviation Administration.
 Oxygen masks in the passenger cabin never dropped from the ceiling, and no injuries were reported, the airline and the regulatory agency said.

-The FAA said that an inspection turned up a 12-inch crack in the skin of the plane’s crown.
+The FAA said that an inspection turned up a 12-inch crack in the skin of the plane’s crown behind the cockpit.
 Airlines are required to inspect that area every 1,500 flights.
 The FAA said it was too early to know whether the frequency of inspections should be increased.

+Southwest spokeswoman Michelle Agnew said the plane had been inspected for cracks within the required 1,500-flight period.

-Southwest spokeswoman Michelle Agnew said the pilots, acting on an indicator in the cockpit, “followed standard procedures by descending to a lower altitude to maintain a safe and comfortable cabin environment.”
+Agnew said that during the flight, pilots responded to an indicator in the cockpit and “followed standard procedures by descending to a lower altitude to maintain a safe and comfortable cabin environment.”
 That “resolved the issue,” and the crew continued safely to Boise, she said.

 “The aircraft did not incur a rapid depressurization, masks were not deployed, and the aircraft did not require a diversion to maintain safety of flight,” Agnew said.